 (3) The QSE Settlement Statements and Invoices and the CRRAH Statements and Invoices are available on the Market Information System (MIS) Certified Area.
 Statements and Invoices are ‘MIS Certified’ meaning they are Market Participant specific and have data proprietary to individual Entities.
 Therefore, these files are only available to those Entities owning the data and having a matching Data Universal Numbering System (DUNS) Number.

-(4) Market Participants must have access to the ERCOT MIS and a Digital Certificate with appropriate roles in order to retrieve data via the MIS and/or Application Programmatic Interface (API).
-This Digital Certificate must be obtained from your Entity’s User Security Administrator (USA) and must contain the role of QSE Extracts (for QSEs) or CRR Extracts (for CRRs) in order to view and download statements, Invoices and/or related Settlement extracts.
+(4) Market Participants must have access to the ERCOT MIS appropriate roles in order to retrieve data via the MIS and/or Application Programmatic Interface (API).
+MIS access must be obtained from your Entity’s User Security Administrator (USA) and must contain the role of QSE Extracts (for QSEs) or CRR Extracts (for CRRs) in order to view and download statements, Invoices and/or related Settlement extracts.

 (5) Invoices, statements and extracts are also available via the API.
 To download the information from the API, utilize the report type IDs as listed in the ERCOT Market Information List (EMIL), along with the GetReport functionality on the API.
 For details regarding this option, refer to the External Web Services information posted to the ERCOT website.